raspberrypilearning/css-display-grid/en/step_1.md

 ### Add the grid to your HTML

-Once you have create your selector - add your class or id to a **HTML** element.
+Once you have create your selector, add your class or id to an **HTML** element.

 --- code ---
 ---